serpapi/code-challenge/README.md

 Test against 2 other similar result pages to make sure it works against different layouts.
 (Pages that contain the same kind of carrousel.
 Don't necessarily have to be paintings.)

-If asked after a successful interview, can you send us a quote for 4 hours of your time on this challenge?
+Can you send us a quote for 4 hours of your time on this challenge?
 You can work more on it if you want, but just be aware that extra time won't be compensated.